I did it: I ate kitchari 3 times a day, for 7 days.

 But it was also some of the hardest 7 days I’ve ever spent when it came to food.

 After the first day, I thought about how sad I was that I couldn’t eat anything else.
 I made other dishes for my family, sat with them while eating my kitchari.

-I would taste other textures and flavors in my mouth and pined for them.
-I would smell BBQ and baked goods in the air coming from the neighbors’ yards.
+I would taste other textures and flavours in my mouth and pine for them.
+I would smell BBQ and baked goods in the air coming from the neighbours’ yards.
 I would walk by scrumptious looking ready to go meals at various stores and markets.

 I communicated with Betty daily – sharing my journal of my activities, and pictures of my tongue for progress.
 Betty reminded me that this Kitchari cleanse is more than just eating kitchari and resetting my gut.
 It’s a gentle way to do a whole body cleanse: it was a mind-body reset for sure.

 Along with the kitchari, I was supposed to slow down in different areas of my life.
 I was to meditate, practice yoga Nidra, self-massage and more.

 Halfway through the cleanse, things started to change.

 The fog of no coffee lifted.
 My mind started to calm down as it began to see the benefits of the reset.